☎ (346) 250-5000 ✉ info@recenterhouston.com

 a community.

-A nonprofit organization dedicated to helping Houston's homeless and addicted rediscover who they truly are, one person at a time.
+A nonprofit organization dedicated to helping Houston's young people discover who they truly are, one person at a time.

 Who We Are